 Strong momentum for »our« constitutional appeal

-In addition to an almost complete legalization of intensive livestock farming, the ruling of the Regional Court Heilbronn would also have led to a criminalization of investigations in factory farms if the constitutional appeal had failed.
+In addition to an almost complete legalization of intensive livestock farming, the ruling of the Regional Court Heilbronn would also have led to a criminalization of investigations in factory farms.
 The legal justification for these investigations by animal rights activists is that the veterinary offices often do not proceed against conditions that violate animal welfare.
 Therefore, the only effective means left is to make these offences public.
 The chances of success of the constitutional appeal have now drastically increased.

 Higher chances of success for criminal charges and lawsuits

 Section 17 of the Animal Welfare Act is particularly relevant for criminal charges.
 It states that anyone who kills a vertebrate animal without good reason shall be punished with a prison sentence of up to three years or a fine.
 In the past, the federal prosecutors had usually interpreted the »good reason« in favor of the farmers.
 Now they must follow the stricter interpretation of the Federal Administrative Court.
 An example is the culpability of killing »surplus« piglets in pig breeding.
 From our point of view, it is now clear that there is no »good reason« for this and that the protection of life is applicable.
 Killing »surplus« piglets is therefore illegal and could even be punished with jail time.

 As mentioned above, the animal industry is constantly referring to excessive costs that allegedly make it impossible to stop pain, harm and suffering.
 Examples include the end of amputations without anaesthesia (e.g. teeth and tails in pigs, beak tips in turkeys and ducks, horns in cattle) and the tethering of cows.
 These arguments are now no longer justifiable and can be easily attacked with lawsuits.